 The number of KQBs tends to vary due to new businesses being created, some going out of business, and/or some failing to renew their registration.
-Given the general contraction of the Canadian economy in 2020 due to the pandemic, as well as reduced and isolated mine operations at Hope Bay, Project induced Inuit business growth, expansion, and development during that period would not be reasonably expected.
-In 2021 and in 2022, there were 29 KQBs on the Hope Bay list, up from 25 in 2020.
-In 2023, there were 28 KQBs, one less than in 2021 and 2022.
+Given the general contraction of the Canadian economy in 2020 due to the pandemic, as well as reduced and isolated mine operations at Hope Bay, the Project induced Inuit business growth, expansion, and development during that period would not be reasonably expected.
+In 2021 and in 2022, there were 29 KQBs on the Hope Bay list, and 28 KQBs in 2023.
+In 2024, there were 34 KQBs, 6 more than in 2023, with growth occurring in Cambridge Bay and Kugluktuk.
 The community of Kugaaruk, due to the limited business base, did not have any KQBs in any of the investigated periods (Figure 4.5-1).